2006fcyz/magisk-module-Installation-script/README.md

 # magisk-module-Installation-script
-how to use Provided by the warehouse. magisk Module installation script The following steps are used.
+How to use the information provided by the warehouse. magisk Module installation script The following steps are used.
 Download your corresponding language script.
 1. Download the installation script of magisk module provided by this warehouse.